jochamsa/node-red-contrib-husqvarna-automower-connect/README.md

 ### 3. Configure the mower & config node
 1. Drag a 'Husqvarna Mower' node on your flow
-2. Enter the previously acquired API Key & Client Secret
+2. Enter the previously acquired Application Key & Application Secret
 4. Click the search button to scan for 'mowers'
 5. Select the appropriate mower
 6. Save your node